-I have been the featured poet in such venues as Loud Zoo Magazine, Two Lungs Publication's International Women's Day Edition, and the Uptown Arts Bar (in conjunction with the Kansas City Writers Place).
+I have been the featured poet in such venues as Loud Zoo Magazine, Two Lungs Publication's International Women's Day Edition, the Uptown Arts Bar Blue Monday event, (in conjunction with the Kansas City Writers Place), and the Woman Made Gallery Literary Series (Chicago).
 My work has been The Broke Bohemian's editor's choice and included in the following Best Of editions: Referential, Isacoustic, Schlock! and Voice of Eve.
-I am the recipient of the Door is a Jar Poetry Award, the Gerard Manley Hopkins Award, and a fellowship from Rockhurst University for fiction.
-As of August 2019, I've had two poems nominated for the Best of the Net Anthology.
+I am the recipient of the Seamus Burns Creative Writing Prize, the Door is a Jar Poetry Award, the Gerard Manley Hopkins Award, and a fellowship from Rockhurst University for fiction.

 My current projects include:

-- The Order of the Four Sons, Books VI
+- The Order of the Four Sons, Book VI

 - Poems and shorts (always)